nullpointer-excelsior/spring-scalable-architectures/microservices/README.md

 - **Spring Cloud Config Server:** Centralized server for managing external configuration in a microservices architecture.
 Allows applications to retrieve configuration properties from a shared repository, making configuration management more efficient and consistent across environments.architecture.
 - **Spring Security:** Framework for authentication and authorization.
 - **Brave OTLP:** Library for instrumentation and export of distributed tracing using the OpenTelemetry Protocol (OTLP).
+- **Spring Cloud Netflix Eureka:** Implements **Service Discovery**, enabling microservices to dynamically register and discover each other at runtime.
+This eliminates the need for hardcoded endpoints, allowing for more flexible and scalable communication between services.